MarioRicalde/SCSS.tmbundle/README.markdown

 Yo shouldn't use this feature to convert the whole XHTML to SCSS.
 It is meant to selectively copy and paste your XHTML to SCSS Document.
 In the Screencast I did a complete layout parse for the sake of demonstration.
 However this is a bad practice since it generates unnecessary nesting and of course bloat.

+# New Feature: XHTML to SCSS Converter now uses style declarations!

+See it in action!
+[Screencast](http://screenr.com/fP4).

 #### The minimum requirements for this command to work:

 - [Nokogiri](http://nokogiri.org/)